Pat Lindamood and Nanci Bell: From Phonemic Awareness to Comprehensional Imagery

 David Boulton: Right.
 Make a subdistinction... to signal that they've got a distinction.
 Yes?

 Nanci Bell: Right.
 So, this is the exact opposite problem, that they can get all the parts, all the words, and when the words come in, they could not process the whole.
-What was really interesting to us, that we would see individuals who could easily read and spell words, but couldn't comprehend.
+What was really interesting to us, was that we would see individuals who could easily read and spell words, but couldn’t comprehend.
 We could see that the students flip-flop — the students that were dyslexic could often comprehend really well, but that one did not seem to follow the other.
 You could have one problem or the other problem.
-You could have both, it's a two-sided coin, in other words.
+You could have both, it’s a two-sided coin, in other words.

 David Boulton: Yes.
 I mean, this is really great and I appreciate the two universal fields that you're bringing together in your work, and how it's evolved as I come into understanding it better.
 It's really beautiful.